 9. Trust Your Gut

 While screenings are effective tools for filtering out bad tenants, they can’t judge a tenant’s character.
 When it comes to renting tenants, you should always trust your instincts.
 Even if a tenant passes your screening tests, you might feel that there is something not quite right about them.
-Plenty of landlords have been scammed by tenants who faked their identity during the application process.
+Plenty of landlords has been scammed by tenants who faked their identity during the application process.

 10. Ask for Help